They Died with Their Boots On

-They Died with Their Boots On is a 1941 American biographical western war film directed by Raoul Walsh and starring Errol Flynn, Olivia de Havilland and Arthur Kennedy.
-It was made and distributed by Warner Bros. and produced by Hal B. Wallis and Robert Fellows.
+They Died with Their Boots On is a 1941 American biographical western war film by director Raoul Walsh and starring Errol Flynn, Olivia de Havilland and Arthur Kennedy.
+It was made and distributed by Warner Bros.
+Pictures and produced by Hal B. Wallis and Robert Fellows.

 The film's storyline offers a highly fictionalized account of the life of Gen. George Armstrong Custer, from the time he enters West Point military academy through the American Civil War and finally to his death at the Battle of the Little Bighorn.
 Custer is portrayed as a fun-loving, dashing figure who chooses honor and glory over money and corruption.
 The battle against Chief Crazy Horse (played by Anthony Quinn) is portrayed as a crooked deal between politicians and a corporation that wants the land Custer promised to the Native Americans.

-The film was one of the top-grossing films of 1941.
+The film was one of the top-grossing films of the year.
 They Died with Their Boots On was the eighth and final film collaboration between Errol Flynn and Olivia de Havilland in starring roles, although the two would guest star together in Thank Your Lucky Stars (1943).
-The supporting cast features Arthur Kennedy, Sydney Greenstreet as Lt.
+The supporting cast features Arthur Kennedy, Sydney Greenstreet (in his second film role) as Lt.
 Gen. Winfield Scott, Anthony Quinn as Crazy Horse, John Litel as Gen. Phillip Sheridan, Regis Toomey as Fitzhugh Lee, Joseph Crehan as President Ulysses S. Grant, and Hattie McDaniel.